Sweet corn: Consumption

+Nutrition

+Cooked (boiled) yellow sweet corn is 73% water, 21% carbohydrates, 3% protein, and 1% fat (table).
+In a reference amount of 100 g, yellow sweet corn supplies 96 calories, 2.4 grams of dietary fiber, and is a moderate source (11-16% of the Daily Value) of the B vitamins, niacin and pantothenic acid, with no other micronutrients in significant content (table).

+Sucrose represents 60% of the sugars in cooked yellow sweet corn (table).
+According to the Ontario government agency, Foodland Ontario, the sugar content of traditional corn is about 9-16%, compared to 14-44% in sweet corn varieties.

 Cultivars

 Open pollinated (non-hybrid) corn has largely been replaced in the commercial market by sweeter, earlier hybrids, which also have the advantage of maintaining their sweet flavor longer. su cultivars are best when cooked within 30 minutes of harvest.
 Despite their short storage life, many open-pollinated cultivars such as 'Golden Bantam' remain popular for home gardeners and specialty markets or are marketed as heirloom seeds.
 Although less sweet, they are often described as more tender and flavorful than hybrids.